Papo Secos (Portuguese Rolls)

 1. In the bowl of a stand mixer mix the water, yeast, and sugar on low speed until combined.
 Let sit for 10 minutes until foamy.

-2. Add the flour, water, and butter and stir on low until the ingredients are combined, 3 minutes.
+2. Add the flour, butter and stir on low until the ingredients are combined, 3 minutes.
 Cover with plastic and let sit for 30 minutes.
 Sprinkle the salt over the top of the dough and mix on low to medium for 10 minutes.

 3. Remove the bowl from the mixer, cover it with plastic wrap, and place in a warm (20°C to 22°C), draft-free spot.
 Let the dough double in size, about 1 hour.